 Lightpath provides Ethernet, data transport, IP-based virtual private networks, Internet access, telephony services, including session initiated protocol ("SIP") trunking and VoIP services to the business market in the New York metropolitan area.
 Our Lightpath bandwidth connectivity service offers speeds up to 100 Gbps.
 Lightpath also provides managed services to businesses, including hosted telephony services (cloud based SIP-based private branch exchange), managed WiFi, managed desktop and server backup and managed collaboration services including audio and web conferencing.
 Through Lightpath, we also offer fiber-to-the-tower ("FTTT") services to wireless carriers for cell tower backhaul that enables wireline communications service providers to connect to towers that their own wireline networks do not reach.
 Lightpath's enterprise customers include companies in health care, financial, education, legal and professional services, and other industries, as well as the public sector and communication providers, incumbent local exchange carriers ("ILEC"), and competitive local exchange carriers ("CLEC").
-As of December 31, 2019, Lightpath had over 11,000 locations connected to its fiber network.
-Our Lightpath advanced fiber optic network extends more than 7,900 route miles, which includes approximately 386,000 miles of fiber, throughout the New York metropolitan area.
+As of December 31, 2020, Lightpath had over 11,800 locations connected to its fiber network, which currently includes more than 18,800 miles of fiber sheaths ("route miles") (approximately 9,000 owned route miles and approximately 9,800 route miles pursuant to an indefeasible right of use ("IRU") from Altice USA.